ToastCodes/Data-Wizard/README.md

 4. Run "DataWizard.py" Note: do NOT run in IDLE.
 5. Good Luck on your Data Wizard adventure!

-# What file do I download?
-File Types:
-- If file type is ".exe" it ONLY works with Windows.
-- If file type is ".dmg" it ONLY works with macOS.
-- If you download the wrong file, it will not work.

-**Note: Data Wizard does NOT support Linux...
-Yet**

 # Basic Commands and Info:
 System Preferences:
 - syst.pref